 • There is no trophy for who gets done first.
 Perform with good technique.

-• Exercise selection to best replicate these movements not from a purely “what it looks like” standpoint, but from a joint and range of motion perspective.
+• You need to have an exercise selection that best replicates these on-ice movements, not just from a purely “what it looks like” standpoint, but from a joint and range of motion perspective.

-• Each drill should start slow, and gradually increase the range of motion, speed, or repetitions.
+• Each drill should start slow, and gradually increase the range of motion, speed, or repetitions as your body gets warmer.